On the Viability of Stochastic Economic Dispatch for Real-Time Energy Market Clearing: Sensitivity Analysis

 \subsection{Impact of the Look-Ahead Horizon}

 This section explores the impact of the look-ahead horizon on the performance of SLAD.
-Indeed, recall from Table \ref{tab:total_cost_table:frac:DL} that, over the year, SLAD and PD achieves overall savings of $1.38\%$ and $1.79\%$ compared to SCED, respectively.
+Indeed, recall from Table \ref{tab:total_cost_table:DL} that, over the year, SLAD+DL and PD achieve overall savings of $1.16\%$ and $1.55\%$ compared to SCED, respectively.
 Also recall that PD cannot be implemented in practice, because it relies on a perfect forecast oracle for the full day.
 This motivates considering a longer horizon for SLAD, which may improve its overall economic performance.

 To that end, the paper evaluates the performance of SLAD with various look-ahead horizons on January 30th, 2018.
-The paper also considers, as a baseline, a LAD formulation with the same horizon as SLAD, but seeded with a perfect forecast; this formulation is referred to as PLAD.
-It is important to recognize that PLAD formulations are idealized as they use perfect forecasts and forecasts always incur errors in practice.
-Nevertheless, PLAD allows to evaluate the value of a perfect prediction oracle compared to SLAD.
+The paper also considers, as a baseline, a LAD formulation with the same horizon as SLAD, but seeded with a perfect forecast; this formulation is referred to as Perfect LAD (PLAD).
+It is important to recognize that PLAD formulations are also idealized as they use perfect forecasts and forecasts always incur errors in practice.
+Nevertheless, PLAD allows to evaluate the value of a perfect prediction oracle compared to SLAD under the same look-ahead horizons.

 The experiments are conducted with a look-ahead ranging from 30 minutes to 3 hours (180 minutes), using scenarios produced by the KNN model.
 Figure \ref{fig:2018-01-30:sensitivity:look-ahead-horizon} illustrates each formulation's total operating costs as a function of the look-ahead horizon.
 The figure also depicts the overall costs of PD as an (unreachable) baseline.
 First, as expected, the total operational cost of SLAD and PLAD decreases as the look-ahead horizon increases.
 Second, there is no significant difference in cost between PLAD with a 3-hour look-ahead and PD.
 This result suggests that, for the system at hand, a three-hour horizon is long enough to make nearly optimal dispatch decisions.
 Third, the performance of SLAD is almost identical (and sometimes exceeds) to that of PLAD, and almost matches that of PD when a 3-hour horizon is considered.
 This demonstrates that the proposed SLAD formulation can produce high-quality solutions without the need for a perfect forecast.